SimulatedGREG/electron-vue/docs/en/docs/end-to-end_testing.md

 #### Using WebDriverIO

 As stated in the Spectron [documentation](https://github.com/electron/spectron#client), access to [WebDriverIO APIs](http://webdriver.io/api.html) can be accessed through `this.app.client`.
-Because electron-vue uses Mocha, the context of `this` is shared between `afterEach`, `beforeEach`, and `it`.
+Since electron-vue uses Mocha, the context of `this` is shared between `afterEach`, `beforeEach`, and `it`.
 Because of this, it is important to note that ES2015 arrow functions cannot not be used in certain situations as the context of `this` will be overwritten \([more info](https://mochajs.org/#arrow-functions)\).